 - Reduced expense fraud.
 An estimated 25 percent of expense claims include fraudulent receipts.
 Using a corporate card makes it easier to catch falsified numbers—for example, when an employee pads an expense report by claiming larger tips on business meals.

-In the end, implementing a corporate credit card program provides a valuable convenience to employees.
+In the end, implementing a corporate credit card program provides a valuable convenience to employees, especially when integrated with expense report software.
 This results in a number of benefits for larger organizations, including annual rebates, improved compliance, and reduced report processing costs.